The Ultimate Guide to the Louvre

 Located on the right bank of the Seine River in the first Arrondissement, the Louvre is one of the world’s largest museums.
 It is home to incredible artworks, from ancient Egyptian statues to Baroque portraits.
 There’s something for everyone in the Louvre!

-After visiting the Louvre Museum many times (at least once a year, the last time in 2025), I have put together this Guide to the Louvre Museum to help visitors with the latest information and my most precious Louvre tips.
-Use this Louvre Guide to learn how to navigate the Louvre, get the shortest lines, and have the best experience inside!
+After visiting the Louvre Museum many times (at least once a year, most recently in 2026), I have put together this Louvre Guide to help visitors with the latest info and my top tips.
+Use this Louvre Museum Guide to learn how to navigate the Louvre, skip the longest lines, and enjoy the museum to the fullest!

 Are You Planning a Trip to Paris Last Minute?